What is stomach cancer?

 How is stomach cancer diagnosed?

-Early detection and treatment of cancer increases the likelihood of long-term survival.
+Early detection and treatment of stomach cancer increases the likelihood of long-term survival.
 The process of diagnosis starts with a physical exam and medical history, including family history and how long symptoms have been present.
-The physical exam will check for abdominal lumps or swelling, and a digital rectal exam may be done to check for lumps in the pelvis.
-Blood tests may be ordered for substances that could indicate cancer.
+The physical exam will check for abdominal lumps or swelling.
+Blood tests may reveal anemia, or loss of red blood cells due to internal bleeding, and fecal tests may show blood in the stool.

 An upper gastrointestinal endoscopy may be performed, in which a thin, flexible tube with a camera is inserted through the esophagus to look at the inside of the stomach and the upper part of the small intestine.
 If a mass is detected, a small tissue sample (a biopsy) may be removed to examine in the laboratory.
-X-rays, computed tomography (CT), positron emission tomography (PET), MRI or ultrasound scans may be done to see how extensive the cancer is and how much it has spread.
+X-rays, CT scans, ultrasound, PET and MRI scans may be done to see how extensive the cancer is and how much it has spread.

 How is stomach cancer treated?

-Treatment for stomach cancer depends on how advanced the cancer is when it is detected, including how many tumors are present, how large they are and whether they have spread to nearby lymph nodes or other parts of the body.
-Most cases of stomach cancer are diagnosed at a more advanced stage and require a more intensive treatment strategy.
+Treatment for stomach cancer depends on how advanced the cancer is, including how many tumors are present, how large they are and whether they have spread to nearby lymph nodes or other parts of the body.
+Most cases of stomach cancer are diagnosed at a more advanced stage and require more intensive treatment.
+A tumor biopsy sample may be tested for genetic changes or biomarkers that might affect treatment options.
+Gastrointestinal stromal tumors require different types of treatment.

 Surgery: Some small and localized stomach tumors can be surgically removed; this is known as resection.
 For advanced stomach cancer, the whole stomach may need to be removed.